 The Wrong Dog Food

-Unfortunately, there are good dog foods and bad dog foods.
+Unfortunately, along with the best dog foods come the bad dog foods.
 The latter category tends to be more about filling the dog up than meeting its nutritional needs, which usually means putting in a ton of different filler ingredients.
 These ingredients can end up causing intolerances in your dog, which can, in turn, end up causing the same kind of problems as any other food intolerance.

 Changes in Diet